heycar editorial team

 For those uninterested in a sporty driving experience, the more relaxed Volvo XC40 has a really plush ride.
 It's every bit as stylish as the British car, with a smarter interior and one of the best crash safety ratings.

 Any growing families who want to carry up to seven passengers in a relatively small footprint will need to go for the Mercedes GLB.
 It's the only premium compact SUV to offer this functionality, with a hi-tech interior.
+Of course don't discount the high quality Audi Q3.

 People looking to save on their fuel bills but not yet ready to invest in a plug-in hybrid could pick a Lexus UX.
 Its petrol-electric powertrain doesn't need charging, and it's very refined, though not as practical as the BMW.